Msl200/UserManagement/README.md

 A simple user management app built with React.
 Users are stored in the browser's localStorage, and you can add, edit, or delete them through an intuitive UI.

 ✨ Features
-Add new users via a form
+Add new users via a form,
-Edit existing user information
+Edit existing user information,
-Delete users with a confirmation modal
+Delete users with a confirmation modal,
-Display user list with avatars
+Display user list with avatars,
-Notifications using react-toastify
+Notifications using react-toastify,
-Fully responsive design with Tailwind CSS
+Fully responsive design with Tailwind CSS,
-Data persisted in localStorage
+Data persisted in localStorage,
-React
+React,
-React Router DOM
+React Router DOM,
-Tailwind CSS
+Tailwind CSS,
-React Toastify
+React Toastify,
-User List
+User List,
-Add User
+Add User,

 🚀 Getting Started
 To run the project locally: